 With that initial investment, the Foundation for Appalachian Ohio launched in 1998 and we began our work of creating opportunities for the citizens and communities of Appalachian Ohio by inspiring and supporting philanthropy.
 Our humble beginnings, however, often presented challenges for the Foundation and our ability to make transformational investments to support those nonprofits, schools, and communities that spurred us forward in the first place.

 One of the unique characteristics of community foundations like FAO is their sustainability.
 Fees charged for asset management are used to cover administrative and fundraising costs, providing donors with a great sense of security about the way the funds they give will be managed across generations.
 But without the traditional large trust or endowment in place from the outset, FAO was raising nearly all of our administrative dollars every year.

-This reality led the Foundation to issue our IPO – Initial Philanthropic Offering – 15 years after we first opened our doors.
-With the visionary leadership of many “shareholders,” we have the working capital necessary to set out to raise $100 million dollars in new philanthropic resources over the Foundation’s next 15 years so we can focus on the philanthropy gap that inspired our start.
-To learn more about our IPO or how we are now building the Pillars of Prosperity, read on through our website.
+In 2014, this reality led the Foundation to issue our IPO – Initial Philanthropic Offering.
+With the visionary leadership of many “shareholders,” we set a goal to raise $100 million dollars in new philanthropic resources over the Foundation’s next 15 years so we could focus on the philanthropy gap that inspired our start.
+Just five years later, we had already returned $80 million.